Can't make it to the ceremony? A stream of the ceremony will be available right here. Watch it live Saturday at 10 a.m.

 Graduation announcements will be available for order through the Herff Jones website, at herffjones.com/college/desmoines.

 The announcements are available in a personalized style that includes your name in the copy as a candidate for a degree at the ceremony.
-To ensure efficient delivery, please provide your address at time of delivery.
+To ensure efficient delivery, please provide your address at the time of delivery.
 If there is a question regarding your address within the time frame for delivery, please provide a permanent address.

 If you have any questions, you are welcome to contact Matthews Bookstore at 515-271-7823 or Matthews.Bookstore@dmu.edu.